 This blog was originally published in March 2022.
 It has now been updated for the new Cambridge Nationals Enterprise and Marketing specification, J837.

-We know you need to monitor and support the progress and outcomes of students, particularly the most disadvantaged and SEND students.
-In this blog I will explore one particular strand of the Education Inspection Framework (EIF) and explain how changes to internal assessment could further support your students and evidence the intent of your curriculum.
+Colleagues working in education will be aware of the Education Inspection Framework (EIF) and we know you need to monitor and support the progress and outcomes of students, particularly the most disadvantaged and SEND students.
+In this blog I will explore one particular strand of the EIF and explain how changes to internal assessment could further support your students and evidence the intent of your curriculum.

 “the provider has the same academic, technical or vocational ambitions for almost all learners.
 Where this is not practical – for example, for some learners with high levels of SEND – its curriculum is designed to be ambitious and to meet their needs” (OFSTED EIF 2021)

 My opening question is to ask, “Does having the same ambitions for all learners mean that they must all be assessed using the same methods?”

 One of the advantages in a vocational subject is the flexibility that’s offered.
 By understanding the allowable changes, you may be able to make adjustments that can give some students access to outcomes that might not have been previously possible.